What is Hybrid Manufacturing?

 Using different manufacturing systems to create a single part is not new for the design and manufacturing industry.
 For example, machine threads, O-ring grooves & mating flat surfaces are machined regularly on sand castings.
 These are, however, post-processing i.e., different set up on a milling machine after the casting has been done.

 Contrastingly, Hybrid manufacturing machines such as DMG Moris’ Lasertec 65, combines one of the 7 types of Additive Manufacturing (AM) technologies and CNC milling capabilities into one single machine bed.
 This allows both technologies to work on the part one after another or alternatingly to create geometry and desired features.
 For example, AM technology with its freedom creates a complex shape while the CNC milling head carries out the precision machining.

-Every manufacturing process will have its own advantages and disadvantages and only suited for certain applications and materials.
-Although Additive manufacturing or 3D printing has come a long way from its inception, it still has limits such as limited material options and most notably lack of manufacturing tolerance, poor surface finish, post machining requirement etc.
+Every manufacturing process will have its own advantages and disadvantages and is only be suited for certain applications and materials.
+Although Additive manufacturing or 3D printing has come a long way from its inception, it still has limits such as limited material options and most notably lack of manufacturing tolerance, poor surface finish, post-machining requirement etc.

 Video credit:DMG mori

-CNC milling, turning etc., are the conventional way of achieving that finer tolerance but lacks the flexibility when challenged with complicated geometries.
+CNC milling, turning etc., is the conventional way of achieving that finer tolerance but lacks the flexibility when challenged with complicated geometries.

 Types of Hybrid manufacturing technologies

-Out of 7 AM technologies, currently, the fllowingfour types of AM techniques are used in various forms with CNC machining.
+Out of 7 AM technologies, currently, the following four types of AM techniques are used in various forms with CNC machining.

 Hybrid manufacturing companies

-Companies like DMG mori, Hybrid manufacturing technolgiies, Optomec, 3D Hybrid are few companies who have excelled in this space.
+Companies like DMG Mori, Hybrid manufacturing technologies, Optomec, 3D Hybrid are a few companies that have excelled in this space.